pkbhaumik/TicketService/README.md

 ## Start the service

-If SQL Server is on local local machine and TCP/IP enabled and Database name is TicketService run the following command
+If SQL Server is on local local machine and TCP/IP enabled and Database name is TicketService and as well as Kafka in local machine run the following command

 ### java -Ddb.user.name={USER_NAME} -Ddb.user.password={PASSWORD} -jar pb-ticket-service-0.0.1-SNAPSHOT.jar

 Otherwise run the following command

-### java -Ddb.server.name=127.0.0.1\\SQLEXPRESS -Ddb.database.name=TicketService -Ddb.user.name={USER_NAME} -Ddb.user.password={PASSWORD} -jar pb-ticket-service-0.0.1-SNAPSHOT.jar
+### java -Dkafka.brokers=127.0.0.1:9092 -Ddb.server.name=127.0.0.1\\SQLEXPRESS -Ddb.database.name=TicketService -Ddb.user.name={USER_NAME} -Ddb.user.password={PASSWORD} -jar pb-ticket-service-0.0.1-SNAPSHOT.jar

 Alternately application.properties file can be updated with all these values.
 Then just run the following command.